 vespamore photography - 35mm film photography by Paul Hart, gallery - here RETROSPECTIVE SCOOTERS book,photography by Paul Hart, available to order via link -here

-vespamore photography also acts as a platform for others' quality vespa photography -wherever possible, images displayed not belonging to me are credited with link to original photographer, artist or owner.
+vespamore also displays others' quality vespa photography as well as mine -images are credited with link to original photographer, artist or owner.
 If you see your images/films on here & object - let me know & they will be removed immediately.

 Thanks for visiting - Paul Hart (vespamore photography).

 I'd been really looking forward to this trip to Maskes in the Netherlands since booking it in February.
 I had arranged to go with Matt, a vespa friend from Weymouth in Dorset, having met him at last year's Veteran Vespa Club event in nearby Swanage.

 I first noticed Maskes Vespa Klassiekers about three years ago and was struck by the quality of their presentation and attention to detail, in everything they do from their website, Facebook page and also packaging and flyers, having used their online store.
 Being into photography, design and of course classic vespas, Maskes to me had got everything right; the images of multiple original paint vespas on display in their very cool looking showroom & workshop in Rijen, Holland appeared to be vespa heaven.
 I contacted Maskes about my Retrospective Scooters book in the hope they would agree to sell it at their showroom and online store.
 After sending them a copy, I was stoked when they agreed to stock it, having felt my own philosophy and approach to photography & presentation was closely aligned with Maskes'.